epidemian/advent-of-code-2023/README.md

 Nice domain-modeling puzzle.
 Part 2 was a neat twist to rethink some assumptions.

 Learned the trick of using `.zip(1..)` instead of `.enumerate()` to enumerate things starting from 1.

+Once again, i discover that implementing a custom `Ord` is not the most trivial thing.
+And learned a couple of lessons regarding ordering:

+- Prefer using tuples of things as order keys, instead of custom `self.foo.cmp(&other.foo).then_with(|| ...)` chains.
+Tuples or arrays already implement lexicographic order.
+- If possible, prefer deriving all ordering logic using `#[derive(Ord, PartialOrd)]`.
+Enums can be trivially ordered, and structs get lexicographically ordered by their fields.